Mitigating Economic and/or Geopolitical Risks in Sensitive Research Projects - Government of Ontario

 More information about each form is provided below.
 For complete details, please consult the Research Security Guidelines for Ontario Research Funding Programs and the U of T Guidance on Completing the Mitigating Economic and Geopolitical Risk Checklist and Attestation Forms.

-Note that some applications for funding (such as to the LIF, SIF and ORF-Genomics) must also satisfy mandatory federal research security requirements.
-For more details, see Research Security Requirements for Grant Applications.
+Note: Some applications for funding (such as to the LIF, SIF and ORF-Genomics) must also satisfy mandatory federal research security requirements.
+For details, see the Policy on Sensitive Technology Research and Affiliations of Concern (STRAC) and the National Security Guidelines for Research Partnerships (NSGRP).

 Beginning in June 2024, every named researcher on an application is required to complete the Application Attestation Form for Researchers Applying to the Ontario Research Funding Programs.
 The Ministry of the Solicitor General will review the application and attestation, including all named researchers.
 This assessment may result in a project being identified as high risk.